nikita-mishunyayev/Kaggle-Bengali.AI-Handwritten-Grapheme-Classification-2020-solution/README.md

 The task proposed in this competition is recognition of handwritten Bengali letters.
 In contrast to similar competitions such as [mnist digit recognition](https://www.kaggle.com/c/digit-recognizer) or the recent [Kannada MNIST](https://www.kaggle.com/c/Kannada-MNIST), Bengali alphabet is quite complex and may include ~13,000 different grapheme variations.
 Fortunately, each grapheme can be decomposed into 3 parts: grapheme_root, vowel_diacritic, and consonant_diacritic (168, 11, and 7 independent classes, respectively).
 Therefore, the task of grapheme recognition is significantly simplified in comparison with 13k-way classification.
 Though, additional consideration may be required for this multitask classification, like checking if 3 independent models, or a single model one head, or a single model with 3 heads (our approach) works the best.

 ### Models and huge shake-up
 We tried many preprocessing and augmentations strategies in this competition, but we achieved our two best single results by two models: `se_resnext50_32x4d` and `effnetb3` with cutmix/mixup approach and some augmentations. ***These were the best models on CV, but in the private test part there were a lot of new grapheme combinations that we were not ready for.
-This was the main reason for the huge shake-up for most of the participants.*** According to the rules, in the Stage 1 submission we uploaded all our models.
+This was the main reason for the huge shake-up for most of the participants.*** There's a [great illustration](https://www.kaggle.com/c/bengaliai-cv19/discussion/136054) of what we've all been watching.

+According to the rules, in the Stage 1 submission we uploaded all our models.
 And then these models will be used to generate the final submissions for scoring in Stage 2.
 Public leaderboard in Stage 1 is calculated with approximately ~46% of the test data.

 For preprocessing we use invert and resize images with (or without) cropping keeping only the characters.
 Good kernel with a similar approach right [here](https://www.kaggle.com/iafoss/image-preprocessing-128x128).